zyang-16/MathGLM-anonymous/README.md

 ### Dataset

 For arithmetic tasks, please download pre-training dataset from MathGLM-dataset-arithmetic.
-For amth word problem, the reconstructed Ape210K dataset is provided in ```MathGLM_MWP/dataset/data.jsonl```
+For math word problem, the reconstructed Ape210K dataset is provided in ```MathGLM_MWP/dataset/data.jsonl```

 ## Inference